maartenzam/buildings-dashboard/README.md

 Global styling can be applied in [public/global.css](public/global.css).

 The tooltips are making use of [Svelte Material UI tooltips](https://sveltematerialui.com/demo/tooltip/).
 The [Easy styling mode](https://sveltematerialui.com/SASS.md#easy-styling-method) is used, so updates to the styling, or styling of new SMUI components require `npm run prepare` to be run.

+# Generate screen capture of charts

+In a few steps, high quality screen captures of charts and other elements can be generated in Google Chrome.

+For example, to capture a chart when it is opened in big format (after clicking on a chart on the homepage):

+1. Click right on the title of the chart and select "Inspect".
+This will open the Chrome development tools.
+2. A "<h2>" element containing the title of the chart is selected in the Elements tab.
+Find the "<div class="modal ...">" a few lines above the h2 element and click it to select it.
+3. Click the 3 dot-icon in the top right corner of the development tools, next to the "x" to close it. (or click command-shift-p (on Mac) or control-shift-p (on Windows).
+This opens the command menu.
+4. Type "screenshot" in the menu and click 'Capture node screenshot'.
+This will capture the selected node (in this case the <div class="modal ..."> node) and download it.

+Similarly to capture the grid of charts on the homepage, click right on the title of the "EU27" chart, select the <div class="grid-container ..."> node and execute steps 3 and 4 described above.

+To capture the content of a country page: click right on the country dropdown, select "Inspect", find the <div class="country-page-wrapper ..."> node and execute steps 3 and 4.